ConservationMetrics/gc-explorer/docs/auth.md

 # Role-Based Access Control (RBAC) with Auth0

-This document describes how Role-Based Access Control (RBAC) is implemented in the GuardianConnector Explorer application using Auth0.
+This document describes how Role-Based Access Control (RBAC) is implemented in the GuardianConnector Explorer application using Auth0, including the new route-level visibility permissions.

 ## Overview

 The application uses Auth0's core RBAC functionality to control access to different routes based on user roles.
 Users are assigned roles in the Auth0 dashboard, and the application fetches these roles during authentication to enforce access control.

+Additionally, the application now supports **route-level visibility permissions** that allow administrators to control who can access specific dataset views, independent of user roles.

 ## Access Control Matrix